-Find out how building an emergency fund can give you peace of mind during a difficult time
+Don’t let an emergency catch you off guard.
+Find out how building an emergency fund can give you peace of mind during a difficult time.
+It’s time to take control of your financial future starting today.

-Life can be crazy and unpredictable, in ways we cannot even imagine (although in the last few months, we had a bit of a bitter taste of how quickly things can change).
+Life can be crazy and unpredictable in ways we cannot even imagine (although, in the last few years, we have had a bit of a bitter taste of how quickly things can change).

-But having a big enough cash cushion to fall onto will take away at least the financial stress that comes with uncertain situations.
+But having a big enough cash cushion to fall onto will take away at least the financial stress that comes with uncertain situations and unforeseen expenses.

-I hate to be all doom and gloom, but in a matter of days, we could find out about an expensive emergency repair, lose our jobs or – let’s hope this never happens – get sick.
+I hate to be all doom and gloom, but in a matter of days, we could find out about an expensive emergency repair, lose our jobs or – let’s hope this never happens – get sick with a sudden illness.

 Can you imagine adding the stress of not having enough money to pay the bills to some of these unthinkable situations?